 Beer Kegerator Purchase, March 13th, 2013

 In college I wanted a kegerator.
-But at that time, that meant a full-size fridge that could fit a full-sized keg (OK, technically it’s called a IMG_20130628_224229_220half keg) and had a tap running out of it.
+But at that time, that meant a full-size fridge that could fit a full-sized keg (OK, technically it’s called a half keg) and had a tap running out of it.
 At that time, the idea was party, party, party.
 A big giant barrel full of beer that was always cold, and ready to go meant that surely a party could break out at any

 moment for even the slightest of reasons.
 I remember many a night of boring, frustrating homework sets being ended with a call to the fraternity house and finding out there was beer on tap downstairs.
 That usually got us motivated for about 30 minutes longer of work then hurrying down the fastest path from the dorm to the house.